 welcoming all who seek to know, to love and to follow Jesus Christ.

-Peapack Reformed Church is a congregation called by God, inspired by the Holy Spirit and committed to being the very presence of Jesus Christ in the world.
-We hope you will join us in worship Sunday mornings at 10:00 AM.
+Peapack Reformed Church is a congregation called by God, inspired and empowered by the Holy Spirit and committed to being the very presence of Jesus Christ in the world.

 A word about Pharisees and tax collectors in the context of the first century ancient Near East.
 Pharisees held to a liberal interpretation of Torah and sought to make observance of the Law available to all.
 The Pharisee was a prime example of that observance, exceeding the Law’s demands and strictly adhering to the moral and ethical code of his faith.
 In contrast, tax collectors, were regarded as a collaborators with the occupying Romans.
 They were seen to be (and sometimes were) unscrupulous, dishonest, the very antithesis of the upright Pharisee.

 Our guest will be Brianne Casey, Ecumenical Outreach Director for Church World Service

 She will join us in worship and afterward lead an information session on how faith communities have become involved with resettlement of Syrian refugees in the U.S., a mission project that Consistory has voted to support.
 Members of St. Luke's Episcopal Church will join us for an expanded coffee hour and the CWS presentation.